minity-script/minity/docs/SYNTAX.md

 ````

 ### Raw Text Markup
 Raw Text is a powerful feature of Minecraft, but also notoriously hard to write.
 The ability for array and objects to span across multiple lines can help to an extent.
-But mclang can make it even easier for you, by using raw text markup, which is similar to HTML.
+But minity can make it even easier for you, by using raw text markup, which is similar to HTML.

 ````
 < div>